infrablocks/terraform-aws-lambda/README.md

 | lambda_source_code_hash                                     | Base64-encoded representation of raw SHA-256 sum of the zip file, provided either via filename or s3_* parameters.|
 | lambda_source_code_size                                     |  The size in bytes of the function .zip file.|
 | lambda_version                                     | Latest published version of your Lambda Function |

+### Private VPC Deployment

+The module deploys the lambda into the configured VPC by default.
+If `deploy_in_vpc` is set to false - the AWS lambda will be deployed outside of a private VPC environment.

+Remember that when deploying the lambda inside a VPC environment you will need to configure the appropriate routing and security group permissions if you require access to AWS Services.

+### Execution IAM Policy

+If you want to customise the execution policy for the lambda then you can optionally supply an inline policy via the `lambda_execution_policy` variable.

+Be sure to include the permissions listed in the default policy so that the lambda can be created successfully, see `lambda_execution_policy` for the default policy.

 Development